massive-oss/mlib/README.md

 **Resources** a list of resources to include in the haxelib package

 resource **path** is a mandatory attribute specifying the relative or absolute path to a file or directory.
+Use a trailing slash '/' to target directories within a path (e.g. 'haxe/src/')

 resource **dest** is an optional attribute to specify a specific path within the package